-Since taking a break from online dating, I’ve had an epiphany.
+Since taking a break from modern online dating, I’ve had an epiphany.

 I need to meet more guys I actually have things in common with.